Culture and Consumption Motivation

 The decision rule.

-Given that the sig. (.110) is greater than the alpha (.05), the NULL cannot be rejected therefore there is no support for the HYPO that males are not the same as females with regard to low paternalism.
+support for the HYPO that males are not the same as females with regard to low paternalism.

 Hypothesis Test #3